Daylily Rust Information Page

 • Daylily becomes infected by spores formed on Patrinia and the summer asexual cycle resumes (see animation of asexual cycle)

-In climates which are sufficiently mild, the asexual cycle can continue through the winter on daylilies and the sexual stage on Patrinia is not required for survival of the disease from year to year.
-Completion of the sexual cycle results in genetic recombination, increasing the possibility that daylily rust will overcome rust resistance in some daylily cultivars.
-For a detailed description of the full life cycle including the sexual stage shown above, click here.
-For a more detailed explanation of the asexual cycle only, click here.
+In climates which are sufficiently mild, the asexual cycle can continue through the winter on daylilies and the sexual stage on Patrinia is not required for survival of the disease from year to year as it would be in colder winter climates.
+Completion of the sexual cycle results in genetic recombination, increasing the likelihood that daylily rust will overcome rust resistance in some daylily cultivars, however new pathotypes have already been reported in the United States (Buck, J. W., 2013, Identification of Pathotypes in the Daylily Rust Pathogen Puccinia hemerocallidis.
+Journal of Phytopathology).